projectcontour/contour/changelogs/unreleased/4676-izturn-small.md

-Add the flag to enable debug logging
+Add the flag to set the log level for Contour